TuurDutoit/crash/README.md

 5. These constructors also take two more (optional) arguments:
  * insert: a boolean indicating whether the collider should be inserted into RBush.
 More info on this is following in the next few steps.
  * data: some data to add to the collider.
 This can be anything you want and doesn't do anything for Crash; it's just there for your convenience.

-> __Fun Fact:__ the position of a Box isn't necessarily the bottom-left corner, it can actually be any corner, as long as you use it consistently.
-The bottom-left corner is the most obvious choice, though.
+> __Fun Fact:__ the unit you use for the numbers is completely up to you.
+Crash only stores the numbers, you can interpret them as you wish, so you can use pixels, millimeters or even some game-specific unit you invented!

 > __Important Fun Fact:__ there is a very important difference between Point and Vector: a Point is a Collider, so it can be used for collision checks.
 A Vector, on the other hand, is just a thing that defines positions in Colliders, like the center of a Circle or the corners of a Polygon.

-> __Yet Another Fun Fact:__ the unit you use for the numbers is completely up to you.
-Crash only stores the numbers, you can interpret them as you wish, so you can use pixels, millimeters or even some game-specific unit you invented!

 ### Testing for collisions